ColonelWulf/XB3-Skeleton-to-Unity-Humanoid/README.txt

+1. Open Scripting tab and open the py in the code window
-Use Blender Scripting while in Edit mode on the Armature
+2. while in Edit mode on the Armature, run the code